Gov. Whitmer, President Biden congratulate Michigan football on national championship

 — Governor Gretchen Whitmer (@GovWhitmer) January 9, 2024

-Whitmer has often showed her love of sports since taking over the state's top office since being elected in 2018.
+Whitmer has often showed her love of sports since being elected in 2018.
 She has made friendly bets with Lt.
 Gov. Garlin Gilchrist, a Michigan alumnus, before the Battle for the Paul Bunyan trophy in the past, and made a friendly wager with Ohio Gov. Mike DeWine over local ice cream ahead of the Ohio State-Michigan game this season.

+She was not the only politician that effusively praised Michigan for reaching the summit of the college football world.

 Congratulations to the University of Michigan Wolverines on becoming 2024 College Football Champions!